spartokos99/DeckStatus/README.md

 </p>

 > [!IMPORTANT]
-> This tool only works with specific versions of RekordBox.
+> This tool only works with specific versions of RekordBox (ProLink mode should work fine).
+>
 > I should also mention that the entire tool was 100% AI-generated; I originally intended to use it just for my own stream, but it turned out so well and proved so practical that I decided to share it so other streamers could use it too.

 ## ✨ Features